HLR/DomiKnowS/developer/KNOWLEDGE.md

 object_semantic.has_a(semantic=semantic_frame, object=word)
 ```

-the `equal` relation establishes an equality between two different concept. for instance, if you have two different tokenizers and you want to use features from one of them into another, you have to establish an `equal` edge between the concepts holding those tokenizer instances.
+The `equal` relation establishes an equality between two different concepts.
+For instance, if you have two different tokenizers and you want to use features from one of them into another, you have to establish an `equal` edge between the concepts holding those tokenizer instances.

 ```Python
 word = Concept("word")